Aimé Simard: Murders in 1997

-In early February 1997, Simard shot, on the streets of Quebec City, a drug dealer, who owed the Rockers some money, and his girlfriend; both were severely injured.
+In early February 1997, Simard shot a drug dealer who owed the Rockers money and his girlfriend in Quebec City.
+Both were severely injured.
 In February 1997, Aimé Simard and Dany Kane drove from Quebec to Halifax, in order to murder a businessman and drug dealer who owed the club money.
-The pair were ordered by Nomad David "Wolf" Carroll to kill Robert Mcfarlane.
+The pair were ordered by Nomad David "Wolf" Carroll to kill Robert MacFarlane.
 MacFarlane was known to be a trouble-maker who was constantly getting into bar fights and was described by one Halifax policeman as: "If you were walking a beat downtown and you saw Bob MacFarlane, you knew within hours you'd be called to that bar.
 Very obnoxious, very loud, very much full of himself".
 Another policeman stated that Carroll had put a $25,000 contract on McFarlane's life "because he was such an asshole".
 Carroll had been the president of the Angels' Halifax chapter from 1984 to 1990, and after he moved to Montreal, he remained closely involved in the operations of the Halifax chapter.
 Carroll had a low opinion of the Halifax chapter as a "bunch of Boy Scouts" except for chapter president Mike McCrea, and regularly went back to Halifax to monitor operations.

 On their way to Halifax, Simard and Kane were pulled over by the RCMP under the suspicion of smuggling drugs; though no drugs were found, it caused a "silent hit" on the RCMP's computers, which alerted officers whenever an informer has contact with the police, which led them to become curious about what Kane was doing in New Brunswick.
 On 27 February 1997, Kane and Simard followed MacFarlane from the security business he owned, the Spy Store, to an industrial park where he wanted to show off to some friends some antique cars he owned.
 MacFarlane had noticed he had been followed, and upon parking his car, got out to confront the two Rockers.
 Simard opened fire with a .38-calibre handgun and wounded MacFarlane who ran away, screaming.
 Simard got out of his car and followed MacFarlane, to shoot him in the neck while Kane fired two shots that missed.
 Kane deliberately missed so he could tell his RCMP handlers that he had not killed MacFarlane.
 Afterwards, Simard and Kane drove back to Montreal, only stopping to drop off their guns, clothing, and the stolen Nova Scotia license plates into a forest.
 Unknown to Kane and Simard, the security cameras at the warehouse had recorded the killing, but the grainy footage taken at night made identification difficult.
 This was Simard's first murder.